-The completed form must be returned no later than the use of the vehicle will be included in your W-2 incon he val ue of
+The completed form must be returned no later than \\\\\ or 100% of the value of the use of the vehicle will be included in your W-2 income.

-Description of vehicle:
+De escription of vehicle:

-Reporting period from to
+Re eporting period from to

-Odometer reading: Beginning: E Ending:
+00 dometer reading: Beginning: Ending:

-Employee Representation: 1.
-Was the vehicle available for your personal use duri ing off-duty hours? \ YES NO
+nployee Representation: Was the vehicle available for your personal use during off-duty hours?

-Did you have another vehicle available for your pers own personally)? • des a d YES car you NO

-3. Are you an officer or 1% or more owner of the busin iess?
 YES NO

+2. Did you have another vehicle available for your personal use (this inclu own personally)? ides a YES

+3. Are you an officer, director, 1% or more owner of the business, or an e whose pay is \$220,000 or more? mploye YES

-3. How many commuting round trips did you make in the his vehicle?
+3. How many commuting round trips did you make in this vehicle?

-For the reporting period specified above, please pro each of the following categories: ovide the number of miles for
+4. For the reporting period specified above, please provide the number of each of the following categories: miles for

 Total commuting miles

 Total other personal (non-commuting miles)

-Total personal miles
+Total personal miles -

-Total business miles
+Total business miles -

-5. Did the employer pay the cost of fuel consumed by t this vehicle?
+5. Did the employer pay the cost of fuel consumed by this vehicle?
 YES NO

-(EMPLOYEE SIGNATURE) DATE)
+(EMPLOYEE SIGNATURE)